Skip to content

 Data Format Table

-Move Dropdown Text Select the move where this action should be displayed 0 - Hurricane Delta Scene Setter
+Move Dropdown Text Select the move to display this action 0 - Hurricane Delta Scene Setter

 Team Dropdown Text Select the team this action applies to Conference of State Bank Supervisors

-Display Order Integer Indicates the order this action should be displayed on the CITE Dashboard 1
+Display Order Integer Indicates the order to display this action on the CITE Dashboard 1

 Description of the Action String Information, details, and characteristics of the action Assign users to roles

-After all desired configurations have been added, click Save.
+After you've added all desired configurations, click Save.

 Edit a CITE Action